How Is Inflammatory Bowel Disease (IBD) Diagnosed?

 Treatment

-There is no cure for IBD, but the proper treatment can significantly reduce symptoms, allowing for periods of remission, in which the disease is inactive.
+There is no cure for IBD, but the proper treatment can significantly reduce symptoms, allowing for periods of remission in which the disease is inactive.
 IBD can be treated in several different ways depending on the specific diagnosis (Crohn’s disease, ulcerative colitis, or microscopic colitis) and the severity of the disease.
+When it comes to difficult-to-treat cases, the physicians at our Global Colorectal Center are experts in innovative treatment for complex IBD, colorectal, and pouch conditions, including complications from previous surgeries.

 Medication